Undergraduate Course: British Economic and Environmental History since 1900 (ECSH08036)

 |No Exam Information

 On completion of this course, the student will be able to:

-- Demonstrate, by way of coursework, an ability to apply economic principles to historical and quantitative material.
+- Demonstrate an ability to apply economic principles to historical and quantitative material.

-- Demonstrate, by way of coursework, an ability to research, structure and complete written work of a specified length, or within a specified time.
+- Research, structure and complete written work of a specified length, or within a specified time.